 - 10/9/2020: Teamwork & Leadership

-- No in-person meeting this week.
-Students complete an online module during this week at their own pace.
+- No live Zoom session or facilitation will be needed on this date.
+Students will complete an online module on the topic, individually and at their own pace.

 - 10/23/2020: Ethics & Professionalism